2023 California Knife Laws

 - use a knife in committing an assault, per Penal Code 245a1.

-In this article, our California criminal defense attorneys will answer the following five key questions:
+In this article, our California criminal defense attorneys near you will answer the following five key questions:

 - 1. Can I legally carry a knife in California?